Kemo-Huang/JMODT/README.md

 - If you want to train with multiple GPUs, add the `--mgpus` option.

-- If you want to jointly train detection and correlation models, remove the `--finetune` option.
+- If you want to jointly train the detection and correlation models, remove the `--finetune` option.

 ### Testing

-Evaluate the tracking performance on validation set:
+Evaluate the tracking performance on the validation set:

 ```shell
 python tools/eval.py --data_root ${DATA_ROOT} --det_output ${DETECTION_OUTPUT} --ckpt ${CKPT}
 ```

-# Visualization
+## Visualization

 Please try the code under `tools/visualization` directory to visualize your 3D object tracking results and make an impressive video!